allan-gilber/backend-challenge-2022-covid-daily-cases/README.md

 # Run gitbash on the folder that was created
 $ cd ./covid-daily-cases

-# Install the encessary dependencies with:
+# Install the necessary dependencies with:
 $ npm i

 # To start the project as a dev without transpiling to JavaScript use the following command:
 $ npm run dev-start

-# OR if you want to transpile all files to JavaScript before runing, use the follwing comand:
+# OR if you want to transpile all files to JavaScript before running, use the following command:
 $ npm start

 # The server will start on the configured port in the .env file or the default "3003".